MicrosoftDocs/powerbi-docs/powerbi-docs/admin/organizational-visuals.md

 ### Certified Power BI visuals

-When this setting is enabled, users in your organization will only be able to add [certified Power BI visuals](../developer/visuals/power-bi-custom-visuals-certified.md) from AppSource, to their visualization pane.
-Power BI visuals that are not certified, will not display on AppSource.
+When this setting is enabled, only [certified Power BI visuals](../developer/visuals/power-bi-custom-visuals-certified.md) will render in your organization's reports and dashboards.
+Power BI visuals from AppSource or files, that are not certified, will return an error message.

 1. From the admin portal, select **Add and use certified visuals only**.